MRadesh3/adeshPortfolio/README.md

 ## 🚀 About Me

-Hello visitors , I'm a skilled web developer passionate about crafting user-centric and visually appealing websites.
+Hello visitors, I'm a skilled web developer passionate about crafting user-centric and visually appealing websites.
 Proficient in JavaScript, Next.js, React.js, Node.js, MongoDB, HTML, and CSS, I bring ideas to life through clean and efficient code.

 ## Live Demonstration

-The react admin dashboard demo can be [viewed online here](https://adesh-nine.vercel.app/)
+The react admin dashboard demo can be [viewed online here](https://nikeshoes-three.vercel.app/)

 Here are screenshots that show the demo application in use.